 Nicholas moved to Brisbane in 1997 to take up a permanent position in the Queensland Symphony Orchestra.
 This appointment has involved both sectional and leadership work including acting Principal and Associate Principal roles on occasion.

-He has been a return participant at the Pacific Music Festival in Japan working with such inspiring conductors as Michael Tilson Thomas and Christoph Eschenbach.
+He has been a return participant at the Pacific Music Festival in Japan working with inspiring conductors such as Michael Tilson Thomas and Christoph Eschenbach.
 His time at the festival included performances at the anniversary concerts of both the 10th and 20th year celebrations.
-Nicholas has enjoyed regular invitations to perform and record with the Malaysian Philharmonic Orchestra participating in their tours of Korea and Japan.
+He has enjoyed regular invitations to perform and record with the Malaysian Philharmonic Orchestra participating in their tours of Korea and Japan.

 Nicholas has a special interest in authentic performance practice and is a member of the Badinerie Players on baroque viola.